shalemrajkumar/awesome-computational-neuroscience/readme.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 [Computational neuroscience](https://en.wikipedia.org/wiki/Computational_neuroscience) is an interdisciplinary field that links the diverse fields of neuroscience, cognitive science, and psychology with electrical engineering, computer science, mathematics, and physics.
 It is an area of study that seeks to understand how the brain computes in order to produce intelligent behavior.
-Computational neuroscience is distinct from psychological connectionism and from learning theories of disciplines such as machine learning, neural networks, and computational learning theory in that it emphasizes descriptions of functional and biologically realistic neurons (and neural systems) and their physiology and dynamics.

-> [!NOTE]
-> This is direct fork from [analyticalmonk](https://github.com/analyticalmonk/awesome-neuroscience).
-Most of the content might be same.
-I will be adding more content to this list.

 ## Contents